 You are responsible for making sure your application is complete and accurate.
 Giving false or misleading information is a serious offence under the Criminal Code 1995 (Cth).
-If we consider that you have provided false or misleading information we may not progress your application.
+If we consider you have provided false or misleading information we may not progress your application.
 If you find an error in your application after submitting it, you should call us immediately on 13 28 46.

 If we find an error or information that is missing, we may ask for clarification or additional information from you that will not change the nature of your application.
-We will not accept any new information from you for the purpose of improving your submission after the application closing time.
+However, we can refuse to accept any additional information from you that would change your submission after the application closing time.

-If you need further guidance around the application process or if you have any issues with the portal contact us at business.gov.au or by calling 13 28 46.
+If you need further guidance around the application process, or if you are unable to submit an application online, contact us at business.gov.au or by calling 13 28 46.

-7.1.
-Attachments to the application
+7.1 Attachments to the application

-We require the following documents with your application:
+Provide the following documents with your application:

-- a declaration from each project partner including the lead applicant - trust deed (where applicable).
+- a declaration from each project partner, including the lead applicant - trust deed (where applicable).

-You must attach supporting documentation in line with the instructions provided in the portal.
+You must attach supporting documentation to the application form in line with the instructions provided within the form.
 You should only attach requested documents.
 We will not consider information in attachments that we do not request.

-7.2.
-Timing of grant opportunity
+7.2 Timing of grant opportunity

-You can only submit an application between the published opening and closing dates and time.
-We do not accept late applications.
+You can only submit an application between the published opening and closing dates.
+We cannot accept late applications.

-If you are successful, we expect you will be able to commence your project in the second half of 2019.
+If you are successful we expect you will be able to commence your project in the first half of 2020.